 Brûléed Port Wine Poached Pears are a beautiful and delicious fall treat.
-Poached pears in port wine are amazing on their own, over ice cream, in a pie, or even along side steak, you won’t believe how good they are!
-This post contains Amazon affiliate links for your convenience at no additional cost to you.
+Poached pears in port wine are amazing on their own, over ice cream, in a pie, or even alongside steak, you won’t believe how good they are!
+Poach at least one pear during the fall season!
+Do it!
+In my cozy world of fall comfort foods, poached pears in port wine are right up there with roasted squash, creamy soups and braised stews!

 What I love about this recipe — other than the obvious deliciousness — is that these poached pears are not only divine on their own, but they can become an ingredient in both sweet and savory recipes.